allenai/s2-folks/API_RELEASE_NOTES.md

 # **April 2024**
 ### Performance Improvements:
   * Rate Plan redesign: All new key requests receive a 1 RPS rate limit on all endpoints.
-  * Unauthenticated pool reduction: Results of reduction of rate limits are being observed.
-Further reductions may come in the following months.
+  * Unauthenticated pool reduction:  We are observing the results of reducing rate limits.
+Based on our findings, we may introduce further reductions in the following months.

 ### Ongoing Reminders:
   *  Springer abstracts: Users have commented that our Public API does not show an abstract for Springer papers.
 This is intentional due to the requirements of our agreement with Springer.
-  *  Multiple keys: Please contact us if you are using multiple keys in your application so that we can plan together.
-We try to track when we work with a user to ensure stability.
-Ongoing use of multuple keys without contacting us could result in service disruptions.
+  *  Using multiple keys: If you are using multiple keys in your application, please contact us via christopherf@allenai.org so that we can understand your use case and ensure service stability.
+You may experience service disruptions using multiple keys if we aren't aware of your use case.
   *  Exponential backoff required: To enhance system stability and manage the load effectively, we now require the use of exponential backoff strategies for API requests.